 But at first, Kate wanted nothing to do with the playboy millionaire who, it seemed, went after every beautiful actress in Hollywood.

-Hughes Courts Hepburn
+Howard Hughes Courts Katharine Hepburn

 “One day an airplane circled overhead and circled and then landed on a dime in the field next to us—too close…I was somewhat taken aback because I had heard it rumored that Hughes would like to meet me.
 And apparently this was how he’d figured it out.
 I gave Cary a black look and we all had lunch.
 I never looked at Howard.
 What a nerve!”